 For your video assignments, you will record with your smartphone.
 Please let the instructor know if you do not own a smartphone.
 NOTE: If you will be using an iPhone 7 or higher, you also need a 3.5 mm headphone jack adapter (usually included with your iPhone purchase and pictured at left) to be able to use the lavalier microphone.
 MoviePro app (iPhone) or ProShot (Android): I highly recommend MoviePro (if you're using an iPhone) or ProShot (if you're on Android) for shooting your videos.
 These apps allow you to shoot 24 frames per second and give you much greater control over the video features in your smartphone.
 Cost: \$7.99 for MoviePro \$6.99 for ProShot.
 Note: If you use the built-in smartphone camera instead of one of the two apps listed above, you will not be able to adjust audio levels on the fly or see the levels in an audio meter.
 This will likely result in your audio being too loud and distorted, and that will ruin your work.

-Headphones

-Must have a standard mini jack ($\frac{1}{3}$ ').
+The built-in camera app on iPhone only shoots 24 fps at 4K resolution, so the files will be huge and quickly fill your storage.
+Headphones Must have a standard mini jack (1/8").
 Any wired (non-Bluetooth / not wireless) headphones you might use with your phone will work.
 Here is a recommended option, although standard earbuds with a mini jack also will work.

-Wired lavalier microphone with headphone monitoring

-A lavalier will be needed for the best audio quality.
+Wired lavalier microphone with headphone monitoring A lavalier will be needed for the best audio quality.
 You will need to purchase a lavalier microphone with headphone monitoring (pictured below).
 Here is the link to an option on Amazon: Lavalier microphone.
 The cost for this one is approximately \$25.
 Additional microphone option here.

-Tripod with smartphone mount

-You will need to purchase a tripod and mount for your phone.
+Tripod with smartphone mount You will need to purchase a tripod and mount for your phone.
 Cost: About \$20.
 You may find an example here (pictured below).

 Many tripod/phone mount packages now also come with an adjustable ring light.
 The light will improve your A-roll interview shots, so if you don't already have a tripod, I recommend that you get one that comes with the light.
 Here's an example.

-Hardship

-Students with financial hardship can borrow some equipment from the Park Library, including an iPod, lav mic, tripod, and smartphone mount.
+Hardship Students with financial hardship can borrow some equipment from the Park Library, including an iPod, lav mic, tripod, and smartphone mount.
 Please let me know if you need assistance.
 Unfortunately, the library cannot loan out laptops.
 Domain name & hosting space.